DOI-ONRR/onrr-innovation-blog/src/pages/homepage-revamp/index.md

 ## User research

 [Some have argued that homepages aren't that important](https://theblog.adobe.com/ux-mythbusting-is-the-homepage-really-the-most-important-part-of-your-website/), or at least not as important as they used to be.
-The increased use of search and social media to convey users deeper into websites is evident, but most users we talked to still use our homepage as their primary starting point.
+The increased use of search and social media to convey users deeper into websites is evident, but most users we talked to still use our homepage as their primary starting point and it is the most visited page on our site with 22% of site sessions visiting it in FY 2018.

+In addition to making our homepage more in line with our new strategy, we were getting requests from users who fall into our Domain Learner user type ([read about our user types here](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/00_UserTypes.md)) stating that they wanted more summarized numbers available to quickly access on the homepage, so they wouldn't have to dig through the Explore Data page to find them.
+Because of this, we started out by testing out designs for this on the existing home page.
+We [tested out 6 options](https://github.com/ONRR/doi-extractives-data/blob/research/research/20_fledglingfox/Results.md) with users that matched a variety of our user types and landed on a couple to test in the second round.

+In the [second round of testing](https://github.com/ONRR/doi-extractives-data/blob/research/research/21_obliviousorangutan/Results.md), we wanted to include new users to make sure what we were adding to the home page didn't scare them away because it assumed that you know what the data is about and because we hadn't done extensive testing on the existing homepage with new users.
+We also tested with more domain learners to make sure we were meeting their needs.
+We learned that we needed to better explain on the process on the home page and explore data page and landed on the best approach for key facts.

+We then [tested out 3 concepts](https://github.com/ONRR/doi-extractives-data/blob/research/research/22_QuietQuail/Results.md) with new users for new content on the home page that explains the process and how the different pieces of data work together.
+We landed on one concept that worked best and also learned that general public users are most likely to use the site to explore data related to their geographic area, so the map needs to come before the key facts on the home page.

+These 3 studies led us to the design we ended up with that better explains the process and brings boiled up facts to domain learners.
+We will also be making changes to summarize data on the Explore Data page and split up that page to make it easier for both audiences to understand the structure of the site and how the data works based on the findings from these studies.

 <!-- Shannon, do you want to write our your process and outcomes here?-->